Freeze35/Online-store/README.md

 ```

 ## [Mocker-api](https://www.npmjs.com/package/mocker-api?activeTab=readme) Moker-Api For concetion mocker server
+If we wanted connecting to our local store PostgreSQL change our client/.env file
+REACT_APP_API_URL="http://localhost:5001/"
 Creating options for server  using webpack or a
 call api.app or another calling value (api,..) api.app
 end set path to our file mocker (api)